Skip to Content

 Optional Spices

 You can play around with different spices.
-Some extra that you might want to consider is celery seed, mustard seeds, Black Peppercorns, and red chili flakes.
+Some extra that you might want to consider are celery seeds, mustard seeds, Black Peppercorns, and red chili flakes.
 You could also get a pickling spice that includes many of these spices in the blend.

 Making The Easy Homemade Crispy Dill Pickles